versen/versen.github.io/_news/2025-04-28-sen-symposium.md

 ---
 layout: news
 picture: "default.png"
-title: "Free registration is now open for SEN 2025!"
+title: "Free registration is now open for the SEN Symposium 2025!"
 ---

 Registration for the 11th Dutch Symposium on Software Engineering (SEN 2025) is now open.